How to Scan Your Local Network with Terminal on macOS

 Scan Local Network Macos Terminal Nmap A Output

-Using the -A flag will force nmap to scan more aggressively, returning significantly more but transparently revealing your presence in the server logs.
+Using the -A flag will force nmap to scan more aggressively, returning significantly more information but transparently revealing your presence in the server logs.
 The -A flag must be run with sudo.

 Scan Local Network Macos Terminal Nmap O Output